yassineAlouini/hyperparameters-optimization/README.md

 # Notebooks

-You can check the notebooks used during the talk and the live demo by browsing the [notebooks](/notebooks) folder.
+You can check the different notebooks used during the talk and the live demo by browsing the [notebooks](/notebooks) folder.
+It also contains the accompanying notebook for the blog post.

 # Resources

 ## Xgboost